Electrification: Steam turbines

 The modern steam turbine was invented in 1884 by British engineer Sir Charles Parsons, whose first model was connected to a dynamo that generated 7.5 kW (10 hp) of electricity.
-The invention of Parson's steam turbine made cheap and plentiful electricity possible.
-Parsons turbines were widely introduced in English central stations by 1894; the first electric supply company in the world to generate electricity using turbo generators was Parsons' own electricity supply company Newcastle and District Electric Lighting Company, set up in 1894.
-Within Parson's lifetime, the generating capacity of a unit was scaled up by about 10,000 times.
+The invention of Parsons's steam turbine made cheap and plentiful electricity possible.
+Parsons turbines were widely introduced in English central stations by 1894; the first electric supply company in the world to generate electricity using turbo generators was Parsons's own electricity supply company Newcastle and District Electric Lighting Company, set up in 1894.
+Within Parsons's lifetime, the generating capacity of a unit was scaled up by about 10,000 times.

 The first U.S. turbines were two De Leval units at Edison Co. in New York in 1895.
 The first U.S. Parsons turbine was at Westinghouse Air Brake Co. near Pittsburgh.

 Steam turbines also had capital cost and operating advantages over reciprocating engines.
 The condensate from steam engines was contaminated with oil and could not be reused, while condensate from a turbine is clean and typically reused.
 Steam turbines were a fraction of the size and weight of comparably rated reciprocating steam engine.
 Steam turbines can operate for years with almost no wear.
 Reciprocating steam engines required high maintenance.
 Steam turbines can be manufactured with capacities far larger than any steam engines ever made, giving important economies of scale.